 When the Jury Reaches The Verdict

 After reaching the verdict, jury notifies the judge that the discussions have been concluded.
 Then the judge brings the jury into the courtroom where the final verdict is read in front of parties and to make it an official court record.
 That party wins the case which comes up with strong evidence and witnesses and prepares well for the trial.
-Los Angeles Car Accident Attorneys have vast experience in dealing with car accident cases and guide their client throughout the whole trial.
+Pacific Attorney Group have vast experience in dealing with car accident cases and guide their client throughout the whole trial.